ietf-homenet-wg/ietf-homenet-hna/draft-ietf-homenet-front-end-naming-delegation.md

 ## Information to set up the Synchronization Channel {#sec-sync-info}

 The HNA works as a hidden primary authoritative DNS server, while the DM works like a secondary.
-As a result, the HNA must provide the IP address the DM should use to reach the HNA.
+As a result, the HNA needs to provide the IP address the DM should use to reach the HNA.

 If the HNA detects that it has been renumbered, then it MUST use the Control Channel to update the DOI with the new IPv6 address it has been assigned.